efficient/libcuckoo/tests/universal-benchmark/README.md

 samples.

 ## Flags

+These flags are passed to CMake and set various compile-time parameters for the
+benchmark:

+`-DUNIVERSAL_KEY`
+: sets the type of the table Key (by default, this is `uint64_t`).
+Support for new keys can be added in `universal_gen.hh`

+`-DUNIVERSAL_VALUE`
+: sets the type of the table Value.
+Support for new values can be added in `universal_gen.hh`

+`-DUNIVERSAL_TABLE`
+: sets the type of the hashmap being benchmarked (by default, this is `LIBCUCKOO`).
+Support for new maps can be added in `universal_table_wrapper.hh`

+`-DTRACKING_ALLOCATOR`
+: enables memory usage sampling

 These flags control the mixture of operations that will be run in the benchmark.
 They are interpreted as whole number percentages, and must sum to